astampoulis/makam-paper-funpearl/makamcode/02-binding-forms.md

 bindcons : (term -> bindmanyterms) -> bindmanyterms.
 ```

 STUDENT.
 Hmm.
-That looks quite similar to lists, the parentheses in `cons` are
+That looks quite similar to lists; the parentheses in `cons` are
-different. `nil` gets an extra `term` argument too...
+different. `nil` gets an extra `term` argument, too....

 ADVISOR.
 Yes...
 So what is happening here is that `bindcons` takes a single argument,
 adding another binder; and `bindnil` is when we get to the body and don't need any more
 binders, so we just need the body.

 STUDENT.
-Oh so could we generalize their types?
+Oh, so could we generalize their types?
 Maybe that will help me get a better
 grasp of it.
 How is this?

 ```makam